avelino/awesome-go/README.md

 - [moldova](https://github.com/StabbyCutyou/moldova) - Utility for generating random data based on an input template.
 - [mole](https://github.com/davrodpin/mole) - cli app to easily create ssh tunnels.
 - [mongo-go-pagination](https://github.com/gobeam/mongo-go-pagination) - Mongodb Pagination for official mongodb/mongo-go-driver package which supports both normal queries and Aggregation pipelines.
+- [moq] (https://github.com/matryer/moq) - Utility that generates a struct from any interface.
+The struct can be used in test code as a mock of the interface.
 - [mssqlx](https://github.com/linxGnu/mssqlx) - Database client library, proxy for any master slave, master master structures.
 Lightweight and auto balancing in mind.
 - [multitick](https://github.com/VividCortex/multitick) - Multiplexor for aligned tickers.
 - [myhttp](https://github.com/inancgumus/myhttp) - Simple API to make HTTP GET requests with timeout support.